-Next, an Integral Determination Report (IDR) that identifies the work the Council intends to perform as In-Kind contributions in a Levee System must be approved.
-The approved IDRs for Wood River and East St. Louis have been received.
+Next, an Integral Determination Report (IDR) that identified the work the Council intended to perform as In-Kind contributions in a Levee System had to be approved.

 Finally, the amendments to the PPAs have to be finalized and submitted to the Corps' Mississippi Valley Division (MVD).
 After approval by the MVD, they are forwarded to headquarters in Washington, D.C. for approval.